 Licensure & Certification Requirements

-Once their training is complete, the next important step for aspiring wind turbine mechanics in Kansas is to become certified.
-This step is not mandatory but is usually beneficial, opening the door for career opportunities, continuing education, and professional networking.
+Once their training is complete, the next crucial step for aspiring wind turbine technicians in Kansas is to obtain certification.
+This step is not mandatory, but it is usually beneficial, as it opens the door to career opportunities, continuing education, and professional networking.

-The best certifications and professional credentials to consider include those offered by the North American Board of Certified Energy Practitioners (NABCEP) and the Electronics Technicians Association (ETA).
+The best certifications and professional credentials to consider include those offered by the North American Board of Certified Energy Practitioners (NABCEP), the Electronics Technicians Association (ETA), Global Wind Organisation (GWO) Basic Technical Training (BTT), Basic Safety Training (GWO BST), and OSHA 30.

-The following are among the most prominent wind turbine mechanic training programs for candidates in Kansas.
+The following are among the most prominent wind turbine technician training programs for candidates in Kansas.

 Cloud County Community College